yohashinoio/remote-discord-muter/README.md

 7. Fill in the .env ([details](#dc))
 8. Run 'npm i'
 9. Run 'npx ts-node main.ts'
-10. Access to the deployed server (e.g. xxx.onrender.com)
+10. Access to the deployed server with a web browser (e.g. xxx.onrender.com)

 <a id="dc"></a>